-Join Will Kemp for an in-depth discussion in this video A summer scene: Dark tonal pattern, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video A summer scene: Dark tonal pattern, part of Painting Foundations: Creating Palettes for the Landscape.

 - So for our final summer painting I've chosen this vibrant…riverside view that looks at a nice wide tonal range.…It's got a great pattern of darks throughout the scene,…simple shapes, intense greens and a brighter blue sky,…and this will create a lovely clean, bright…impasto painting.…I'll be using the base colors of titanium white,…burnt umber, cadmium yellow light, phthalo green…with a yellow shade and ultramarine blue.…